Skip to content

 What to Expect in an Online RN to BSN Program

-Nurses preparing to enroll in a registered nurse (RN) to Bachelor of Science in nursing (BSN) program should know how these programs operate.
-With over 400 RN to BSN programs offered online, prospective students have many options.
-There are certain elements to this type of online study, however, that are common to all reputable programs.
+Nurses preparing to enroll in an online registered nurse to Bachelor of Science in Nursing (RN to BSN) program should know how these programs operate.
+With over 650 RN to BSN programs offered at least partially online, according to the American Association of Colleges of Nursing (AACN), prospective students have many options.
+However, certain elements of this type of online study are common to most reputable programs, including the 100% online RN to BSN program offered by the University of North Carolina Wilmington (UNCW).

 Differences Between ADN and BSN Coursework